ggaabe/technical-blog/docs/portfolio/index.md

-#  AI Projects I've Built
+# 🚀 AI Projects I've Built

+Welcome to my innovation showcase!
+As a passionate AI developer and entrepreneur, I've had the privilege of bringing cutting-edge artificial intelligence solutions to life.
+Each project below represents a unique challenge solved through creative application of AI technology, delivering real value to users and businesses alike.

 ## CogniCare AI